seanhuang5104/OFFtoH5/README.md

 # OFFtoH5
 Convert ModelNet .OFF files to .h5 files for PointCoud project

-IF YOU ARE LOOKING FOR OFFICIAL WAY TO CONVERT THE FILE HERE IS THE LINK , GO TO FILE 'modelnet_dataset.py' it explains everything. https://github.com/charlesq34/pointnet2.git
+IF YOU ARE LOOKING FOR OFFICIAL WAY TO CONVERT THE FILE HERE IS THE LINK , GO TO FILE 'modelnet_dataset.py' it explains everything.(but you still need PCLto convert first) https://github.com/charlesq34/pointnet2.git
 Below is my personal record of finding a way to convert before realizing the link above.